Create a Nonprofit Website You Can Be Proud Of

 Planning your Charity Website

-The format for a charitable nonprofit website is not unlike a dynamic brochure, with the content sometimes gleaned from existing organization media.
-Once this initial phase is completed—that is, you’ve gathered the essential page documents, i.e.: About Us, Contact Us, Giving Options, Programs & Services, to name the most obvious—you will then be able to consider other options.
+The format for a charitable nonprofit website is not so different from that of a dynamic brochure, with the content sometimes gleaned from existing organization media.
+Once this initial phase is completed—that is, you’ve gathered the essential page documents, i.e.: About Us, Contact Us, Giving Options, Programs & Services, to name the most obvious—you will then be able to consider specific options.
 Do you want to stream your Facebook, Instagram, YouTube and Twitter accounts?
 Have featured articles (blog) and a calendar of events?
 Do you want subscriber/members-only sections?
+What about client profiles?
 There are many website options for the charity website, with several of them available for you to consider here.

 Showcase the “Product” – Demonstrate Success